"The brand is big": Afronita hosts private dance lessons in the UK after BGT

-Afronita: Ghanaian Dancer Set To Have Private Dance Lessons In London, Invites People To Join
+Afronita: Ghanaian Dancer Set To Offer Private Dance Lessons In London, Invites People To Join

-- Afronita has announced that she will be having private dance lessons in London and invited all interested parties to join
+- Afronita has announced that she will be offering private dance lessons in London and invited all interested parties to join

 - This comes after her Britain's Got Talent exploits alongside dance partner Abigail, placing third in the competition

-- The smart little girl has used the clout the platform has given her to expand her brand reach by providing dance lessons for people interested in the art of dance
+- The smart young girl has used the clout the platform has given her to expand her brand reach by providing dance lessons for people interested in the art of dance

 Young Ghanaian dancer Afronita has announced that she will be conducting private dance lessons in London.
-The invitation is open to all who are interested in learning dance from the talented entertainer.
+The invitation is open to all who are interested in learning how to dance from the talented entertainer.

 The smart and talented Afronita has leveraged the popularity and recognition she gained from the show to expand her brand.
 By offering dance lessons, she is reaching out to a broader audience.

-Afronita has a big enterpreural mind.
+Afronita has a huge entrepreneurial mind.
 The dancer also owns a dance academy in Ghana.
 The academy, Afrostar Academy, was created specifically for kids, a space where little children can learn how to dance.
 Afronita's massive exploits in her dance career have been widely celebrated by Ghanaians.

 Afronita changes her hairstyle